Kreezy-KRosa/ArduinoSecurePCLoginDevice/README.md

 # By Kreezy(KRosa) 1.21.2018

 // If using this demo code as is:
-// Create a password on your device
+// Create a password on your PC or Android Device
 // Make the password - PasswordNoobz
 // When device prompts for password
 // make sure cursor is on password field